ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 A design independently needs to track the congestion state of each path, and needs to demonstrate independent congestion control for each path being used.

-: Anothe use is for concurrent multipath scheduling.
-This allows a transport protocol to simultaneously use multiple flows to aggregate the capacity of multiple paths.
+:  A concurrent transport protocol simultaneously schedules multiple flows to aggregate the capacity of multiple paths.
-Concurrent path usage can have additional implications:
+This introduces additional implications:
-Since the Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint, a design needs to be evaluated to check it does not inappropriately compete with other flows (including single path connections) that share a common bottleneck
+Since the Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint, a design needs to be evaluated potential harm to other flows(including single path connections) that share a common bottleneck
 (or share resources that are coupled between different paths, such as an overall capacity limit).